OptiWave Analysis Cataract Technology in New Hampshire

 - OptiWave Analysis gives your surgeon an added level of confirmation for an optimal outcome.

-- Whether you have had LASIK, an astigmatism, or any other visual errors, Optiwave Analysis could potentially help you reduce your need for eyeglasses after your cataract procedure.
+- Whether you have had LASIK, an astigmatism, or any other visual errors, Optiwave Analysis could potentially help you reduce or eliminate your need for eyeglasses after your cataract procedure.

 We are proudly offering OptiWave Analysis at Frisbie Memorial Hospital in Rochester, New Hampshire and Wentworth Douglass Hospital in Dover, New Hampshire